 Westgate– Westgate is an off-strip property.
 However, it has a monorail stop on its property, and it is only a 10-15 minute ride to anywhere on the Strip.
 It usually caters to an older crowd or conventions (it’s next door to the LV Convention Center), but when it isn’t booked, you can score seriously cheap rooms here.
 Plus, the rooms are bigger and better than the other cheap options on the strip.
 I’ve stayed here for $55 per night with all resort fees and taxes included.

 Westgate doesn’t have that same party atmosphere, but can be well worth a look, when it’s cheap.
+It’s also a much smaller property than some of the others.
+Well, smaller when not counting all of the meeting and convention related space.
+Still, I’ve stayed here 2-3 times now.
+Always gotten a deal and usually like $50 food credit, also.
 Here’s my room tour:

 Treasure Island– I stayed here for a night once, and I have to say, this place was kind of wild.
 My flight out of Las Vegas was delayed and then cancelled, but during that time I played on the Wheel of Fortune slot machines at the airport, and won hundreds of dollars.
 I booked it last minute for a good price and just partied on premises to celebrate my good luck.